KurosJS/telegram_banking_bot/Readme.md

 ## Features
 - Create a new user
-- Check account balance
+- Check info
-- Deposit money to an account
+- Deposit money to an account (way of gaining balance using the bot)
+- Donate to charity (way of lowering balance using the bot)
+- Take a loan
+- Pay the loans (in different ways)
+- Transfers by phone number
+- Transfers by account number

+## Features to add
+- Editing user's information (number, name, account number etc.)

 ## Setup
 1. Clone the repository: